opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Right-click any column header and choose Collapse from the menu that opens.

-    3. Choose whether to include relevant pegbars in the sub-xsheet or collapse selected columns only, then click the OK button.
+    3. Choose whether to include relevant pegbars in the Sub-Xsheet or collapse selected columns only, then click the OK button.

-.. tip:: **To clone a sub-xsheet:**
+.. tip:: **To clone a Sub-Xsheet:**

-    1. Select the sub-xsheet column where the sub-xsheet you want to clone is exposed.
+    1. Select the Sub-Xsheet column where the Sub-Xsheet you want to clone is exposed.

     2. Do one of the following:

-    - Choose Xsheet > Clone Sub-xsheet.
+    - Choose Xsheet > Clone Sub-Xsheet.

-    - Right-click the column header and choose Clone Sub-xsheet from the menu that opens.
+    - Right-click the column header and choose Clone Sub-Xsheet from the menu that opens.

-.. tip:: **To edit a sub-xsheet in its context:**
+.. tip:: **To edit a Sub-Xsheet in its context:**

-    Right-click the related xsheet icon on the right of the menu bar, and choose Enable Edit in Place from the menu that opens.
+    Right-click the related Xsheet icon on the right of the menu bar, and choose Enable Edit in Place from the menu that opens.

-.. tip:: **To exit editing a sub-xsheet in its context:**
+.. tip:: **To exit editing a Sub-Xsheet in its context:**

-    Right-click the related xsheet icon on the right of the menu bar, and choose Disable Edit in Place from the menu that opens.
+    Right-click the related Xsheet icon on the right of the menu bar, and choose Disable Edit in Place from the menu that opens.

-.. tip:: **To resequence a sub-xsheet:**
+.. tip:: **To resequence a Sub-Xsheet:**

-    1. Select the column containing the sub-xsheet.
+    1. Select the column containing the Sub-Xsheet.

     2. Do one of the following: